adm3n/Final-Project/README.md

-# Final-Project
+# Adriana Doolin - Personal Page
-Personal Page created on Github using Markdown to submit as my final project for Info Tech 1000
+Read ahead to learn more about me